namleasia/publish-multiple-selected-youtube-videos/README.md

 # publish-multiple-selected-youtube-videos
-JavaScript help to publish your selected youtube videos.
+JavaScript help to publish (mark as Private) your draft videos.

 1. Go to YouTube Studio's "Content" page.
 2. Select your draft videos.
 3. Press F12 to open console.